John J Osborn (1917 – 2014) was an American intensivist, pediatrician and inventor.

 1953 – John Heysham Gibbon (1903-1973) performed the first successful operation on a human using his heart-lung machine.

-1954 – working in Stanford, Osborn added a rotating disc oxygenator and heat exchanger to improve efficiency
+1954 – working in Stanford, Osborn added a rotating disc oxygenator and heat exchange to improve efficiency.

-1956 – Osborn modified machine used by cardiac surgeon Frank Gerbode to repair VSD in the ‘first successful heart-lung bypass procedure west of the Mississippi‘
+1956 – Osborn modified machine used by cardiac surgeon Frank Gerbode to repair a ventral septal defect in the ‘first successful heart-lung bypass procedure west of the Mississippi‘.
+At the time, this machine cost $3000.

 - Osborn wave (J wave) (1953) – initially described as a current of injury